 Inside and out, the design of the 25 Loop stores (so far), located in Northern California’s Bay Area, is very clean and sharp.
 A cafe with comfortable seating and free Wi-Fi entices customers to stay awhile, and there are water bowls for customers’ dogs to hang out, too.
 Goyal knew the overall perception of convenience stores needed to change in order to create Loop and redefine the stigma around the concept.
 It was more than just renovating the stores to make them look pretty; Goyal needed to change the stores from the inside out.

 Loop stores are part of the Fremont, California-based AU Energy/Vintners Distributors, which was founded in 1978.
 It was during the following two decades that the family business began developing a strategy for offering area residents healthier, easier options — resulting in the Loop concept.
 Since the first Loop location opened in Santa Clara, California, the idea of healthier choices has paid off in more in-store sales.
-In 2015, Loop executives announced they had made a commitment to Partnership for a Healthier America, an organization devoted to working with the private sector to ensure the health of the nation’s youth by combating childhood obesity.

 As the current locations continue to see success, Loop is looking to build more stores, but for smaller spaces.
 The company is working on a new store design that would encompass 1,200–1,500 square feet, targeting neighborhood communities where commercial-zoned lots are often smaller.
 Though the operational sites might be smaller, they will provide the company with the opportunity to grow the retail brand.
 A normal Loop site is more than 2,500 square feet.